JustinLove/onelife-client-patches/README.md

 Disabled by default `settings/clickToMoveLockToInteract.ini` (1 to enable this feature)

 Makes clicks by default move only.
 Lock the screen (spacebar) to perform all other functions.
+Alternately, you may use Ctrl or Alt to *not* lock the screen and perform actions; this works while the say field is open.

 ### interaction-keys

 Adds key actions that do very specific things at the mouse pointer cell, versus the default click which does very context sensitive things based on precise hit detection.

+Press F1 to close the say field without erasing it if you need to do something.

 This feature may conflict with openSayFieldOnTypingLower.